electricplaybox/igb-sdk-vsm/Assets/Package/README.md

 1. Via package manager add a package from git url https://github.com/PaulNonatomic/VisualStateMachine.git?path=/Assets/Package#master
     - To work with a specific version use <b><i>#0.3.6-alpha</b><i> or similar
     - And for the lastest and greatest word in progress use <b><i>#develop</b><i> at your own risk

+# Known Issues
+- Renaming transition events will break statemachine at present.
+  - I'm working on a fix for this were a combination of event name and order will be used to identify events.